takahirohonda/portfolio-site-jekyll/_posts/creative-writing/poetry/2021/2021-05-27-apocalypse.md

 Connected to the other paper cup,

-By her umbilical cord --
+By Her umbilical cord --
 <br /><br />

 We blamed Her,